oweb36/mws-docs/mws/Freedom Craps/Future.md

 	Well, for one he would have crystals budding all over his body.
 Those are green KEP crystals and they pierce through out his body.
 Its kinda like a Siliconic flesh monster except that crystals pierces their body and those crystals are natural.
 He has KEP nucleation-budding crystals inside of him.

 	This monster-like being is actually called a Torrentmesh, whose biology is based on Silicon instead of Carbon.
+NAEphthalene would specifically become the *torrens rete myxozygos*.

-	NEptha would also lets say be reborn (ig).
+	NEptha/NAEphthalene would also lets say be reborn (ig).
 Lets say his left side almost the majority of it gets replaced by metal cybernetics.
 	- Left eye is enchanced for night vision, but crappy day vision resolution (both color and low-light).
 	- Left leg is replaced with metallic cybernetic.
 	- Left arm is intact.